Sicily Tour: Art & Archaeology

 Changes in our itinerary, accommodations, and transportation schedules may occur.
 A good book to read as well as a flexible attitude and a sense of humor are essential.

-The group will be walking into and around sites extensively, frequently over uneven paths.
-All participants must be in good health, physically active, and able to walk independently and unassisted for distances that may exceed a mile or more each day.
-As a courtesy to your fellow travelers, you must be able to keep up with the group during the daily outings.
+The group will be walking into and around sites extensively.
+All participants must be physically active and able to walk independently for distances that will exceed a mile or more each day.
 Please remember that many of the sites are on mountain tops and to reach them means climbing.
-Be prepared!
-Additionally, please carefully choose the footwear with strong support for your feet and ankles.
+Be prepared!.
 If you are not physically strong, are walking with a cane, or have problems with climbing, please be aware that there will be no one to assist you.